Get all your bases covered with this easy-to-read guide to the best matches for classic Easter dishes!

 Easter is coming up faster than you can say the bunny and the tortoise (or was that the hare and the turtle?
 Anyhoo…).
-Get all your bases covered with this easy-to-read guide to the best matches for 5 classic Easter dishes!
+Get all your bases covered with this easy-to-read guide covering off some ideal pairing with your ‘moveable feast’ dishes.

 WINE: Fortified wine from Rutherglen

 WHY IT WORKS: Squishy buns, hot out of the toaster, all moist raisined fruit and cinnamon spice, slathered with lashings of butter… oh my lordy, I’m reaching for a glass of Rutherglen Muscat or Topaque: those same sultana-like fruit flavours, caramel/toffee aromas and baking spices, plus that unctuous sweetness.
+No Rutherglen wines?
+No problem.
+Pedro Ximinez sherry (dark, sweet and very rich) would also work a treat.
 Bite, then sip, then bite, then sip.
 Hot Cross Heaven!

 WINE: Fiano

 WHY IT WORKS: Fresh Asian flavours on Easter Friday with a Southern Italian white variety?
-Yeah why not?!
+Yeah, why not?!
 Fiano equals fresh and tangy, with ripe pear and floral notes, and honey and hazelnuts - there’s so much going on in this wine, flavour-wise!
 But the clincher here is texture.
-You’re going to need something with quite a bit of body to stand up to the subtle white-fleshed texture of the snapper, soft and slippery from steaming, and savoury with garlic and soy.
-And that ginger is going to do leaps and bounds with flavour, so you’ll need those floral, juicy elements in the Fiano.
+You’ll need something with quite a bit of body to stand up to the subtle white-fleshed texture of the snapper, soft and slippery from steaming and savoury with garlic and soy (FYI you can sub in any white fleshed fish here, but you want some flavour, so nothing too delicate).
+That ginger will do leaps and bounds with the flavours as well, so you’ll need those floral, juicy elements in the Fiano .
 Oh yes you will!
 You know you will.

 WINE: Sangiovese